eloukas/uth-machine-learning/presentations/presentation1/README.md

 4. Prepare a power point presentation for the installation and programming in SaS.

-## Presenation can be found below:
+## The Presentation can be found below:
 [Link to our slides.com presentation](http://slides.com/eleftheriosp-loukas/sas-intro)